-Request free quotes from our recommended insurance providers to see how much you could save
+Request free quotes from our recommended insurance provider to see how much you could save

 If you are moving abroad, you should take out the best health coverage possible to insure you and your family.
-Cigna are two of the most respected providers of international health insurance.
-Visit their websites to review and compare their global medical insurance plans.
-These top companies offer comprehensive worldwide health insurance tailored to the needs of expatriates and global nomads.
+Cigna is one of the most respected providers of international health insurance.
+Visit their website to review and their global medical insurance plans.
+Cigna offers comprehensive worldwide health insurance tailored to the needs of expatriates and global nomads.
 They also offer round-the-clock support for you and your family, emergency assistance and the most extensive network of doctors and health care facilities.

 With 86 million customer relationships in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.

 - Global network of trusted hospitals, clinics and doctors

 - Eligible for all nationalities and all ages

 Anyone moving or working abroad should consider buying good-quality International Health Insurance for themselves and their family.
 Most International Health Insurance providers cover treatment for emergency healthcare as well everyday medical requirements, such as routine check-ups, dental care, maternity care, hospital visits and out-patient treatment.
 International Health Insurance plans generally provide a better level of cover than domestic health insurance.
 For example, most policies will include repatriation and evacuation, where medical treatment is not available locally.
 The best insurance companies also offer on-the-ground support teams who can help you find your way round the local healthcare system and recommend English-speaking doctors and consultants in each country.

 Top things to consider when buying global health insurance